Japanese style, small-plate Tapas dishes of grilled meats, pickled vegetables, seafood and noodle dishes, for home dining.

 Japanese Food

-While there are a multitude of Asian style recipes, my most favorite have always been for Japanese food.
-Grilled meats on little skewers, seafood prepared in a vast variety of ways, yet never bogged down with oil or swimming in sauces.
-Healthy, sometimes spicy yet not saucy and always beautifully presented.
+What you can expect, are grilled meats on little skewers, seafood prepared in a vast variety of ways, yet never bogged down with oil, or swimming in sauces.

 Izakaya Is Japanese Comfort Food